-Insert the antenna connector into the logger connection and ensure it is fully home.
-Tighten the connector correctly; the nut on the antenna should be finger tight, plus 1/4 turn.
+Insert the antenna connector into the logger connection and then (first ensuring the thread is correctly engaged) carefully tighten the plastic threaded nut to secure the antenna to the logger connector.
+The nut on the antenna should be finger tight.